RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 device_configuration.contents = ct.c_int(0)
 bulk_transferred.contents = ct.c_int(0)
 ```
-The buffers for data (in and out of USB brige interfaces) is always 64 bytes per transaction so each endpoit buffer/array is 64 bytes long.
+The buffers for data (in and out of USB bridge interfaces) is always 64 bytes per transaction so each endpoint buffer/array is 64 bytes long.
 Timeouts and USB endpoint IDs are also setup.
 Since the USB interface is a composite device there are three interfaces each with a pair of endpoints (buffers) for transferring the 64 byte blocks of data.
 In this example we use INT0 which has IN and OUT endpoint addresses 0x81 and 0x01 respectively.
 There are also a few arrays for the string descriptors and other pieces of information we want to support.

 The main function in this module is the run() function which is where all the USB magic actually happens.
 The first step is to search for the USB bridge via VID/PID descriptor information.